-The Robust Lancetooth is quite a common snail on the BC coast, its a very pretty snail, sometimes its called the albino snail because of its white body.
+The Robust Lancetooth is quite a common snail on the pacific northwest coast, it’s a very pretty snail, sometimes it’s called the albino snail because of its white body.

 The name is given to them because of the calcium carbonate spike they use to stab their prey, once the other prey is punctured, the snail backs off and follows the slim trail left by the dying victim.
 After it dies, the Lancetooth devours it at its leisure.